rosen-bridge/utils/packages/tx-pot/README.md

 ### Insert Transaction

-Transaction can be inserted using `addTx` function.
-It insert transactions with `approved` status by default and 0 for `lastCheck` column.
-For inserting signed transactions, `signed` status should be passed as initial status.
-In this case **don't forget to also pass current blockchain height as `lastCheck` argument**.
+Transaction can be inserted using the `addTx` function.
+It inserts transactions with `approved` status by default and 0 for the `lastCheck` column.
+For inserting signed transactions, the `signed` status should be passed as initial status.
+In this case, **don't forget to also pass the current blockchain height as `lastCheck` argument**.
 There are two columns to store arbitrary data for transactions, `extra` and `extra2`.
-The difference is transactions can be filtered and fetched by their `extra` field while it is not possible using `extra2`.
-If some foreign key concept is required for transactions, it is suggested to store the key in `extra` column.
+The difference is transactions can be filtered and fetched by their `extra` field while it is not possible with `extra2`.
+If some foreign key concept is required for transactions, it is suggested to store the key in the `extra` column.

 Example of inserting a transaction into `TxPot`: